impresso/impresso-language-identification/README.md

 This step produces a JSON file per year per collection.
 As this takes a lot of time, you may want to parallelize the process using multiple machines that work on the same shared files.
-To avoid redundant operations and the overwriting of files, the Makefile uses a file lock mechanism.
+To avoid redundant operations and  overwriting of files, the Makefile implements a file lock mechanism.

 Properties of standard LID tools used in impresso: